nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 ## Defining a New Source Stage

 Creating a new source stage is similar to defining any other stage with a few differences.
-First, we will be subclassing `SingleOutputSource`.
+First, we will be subclassing `SingleOutputSource` including the `PreallocatorMixin`.
 Second, the required methods are the `name` property, `_build_source` and `supports_cpp_node` methods.

 In this example, we will create a source that reads messages from a [RabbitMQ](https://www.rabbitmq.com/) queue using the [pika](https://pika.readthedocs.io/en/stable/#) client for Python.
 For simplicity, we will assume that authentication is not required for our RabbitMQ exchange and that the body of the RabbitMQ messages will be JSON formatted.
 Both authentication and support for other formats could be easily added later.

+The `PreallocatorMixin` when added to a stage class, typically a source stage, indicates that the stage emits newly constructed DataFrames either directly or contained in a `MessageMeta` instance into the pipeline.
+Adding this mixin allows any columns needed by other stages to be inserted into the DataFrame.

 The `_build_source` method is similar to the `_build_single` method; it receives an instance of the MRC segment builder (`mrc.Builder`) and returns a `StreamPair`.
 However, unlike in the previous examples, source stages do not have a parent stage and therefore do not receive a `StreamPair` as input.
-We also will no longer build our node by calling `make_node`.
-Instead, we will call `make_source` with the parameter `self.source_generator`, which is a method that we will define next.
+Instead of building our node with `make_node`, we will call `make_source` with the parameter `self.source_generator`, which is a method that we will define next.

 ```python
 def _build_source(self, builder: mrc.Builder) -> StreamPair: